miteshhc/timez/README.md

 ## Description:

-Timez is your go-to companion for measuring resource usage and run-time of command.
+timez is your go-to companion for measuring resource usage and run-time of command.
 It is a simple, minimal and performant utility developed in C++.
 It allows you to measure detailed metrics of a command's execution time and resource usage.
 It can be used to improve the performance of your code or test